 As a result, the new values in CS are Required (R), Extra Credit (EC), and Optional (O) (see image below).

-When contacting your faculty, AOCs/Dept. Chairs should ask about the following to best assist them in identifying which course sections apply to them for this CSLI attribute under these new values:
+AOCs/Dept. Chairs should do the following steps with faculty about the following to best assist them in identifying and coding which course sections apply to them for this CSL attribute:

 As a friendly reminder, the CSLI attribute of a course section is important to ensure that the course instructor will have the ability to record student CSL hours within their SF Gateway Faculty Center at the end of the semester.
 These recorded hours will appear on their students’ official transcripts.